torrayne/formailer/README.md

 ## Quickstart

 No matter what hosting platform you are using.
 The initial setup is the same.
+Add your emails settings.
+You can add multiple emails per form.
 ```go
 import (
 	"github.com/djatwood/formailer"